 You will be watched carefully during the test for dizziness, trouble breathing, or other problems.

 You may be given a bronchodilator after certain tests.
+This medicine causes widening of the bronchi, the large air tubes that lead from the windpipe (trachea) to the lungs.
 The tests will then be repeated several minutes later, after the bronchodilator has taken effect.

 What happens after pulmonary function tests?